 Can candidates cancel their testing appointments after they have been scheduled?

 There is an option to withdraw/cancel your application if the request is made more than 30 days prior to your testing date.
 You will be refunded the cost of the exam, minus a non-refundable $100 application processing fee.
 If you withdraw or cancel within 30 days of your scheduled examination, you will forfeit all exam fees.
 All candidates found eligible must schedule a testing appointment; if not, exam fees will be forfeited.

 Will I receive an Admission Ticket for the exam?

 No. An admission ticket is not required.
-Prometric will provide you with an email confirmation of your appointment when you schedule your exam, and an email reminder approximately 72 hours prior to your appointment.
+PSI will provide you with an email confirmation of your appointment when you schedule your exm, and an email reminder approximately 72 hours prior to your appointment.